bhikkhu-manual/bhikkhu-manual/manuscript/markdown/vinaya/offences.md

 ### Nissaggiya Pācittiya 30 ('diverted gain')<a id="np-30"></a>

-'Idaṃ me bhante jānaṃ saṅghikaṃ lābhaṃ pariṇataṃ attano pariṇāmitaṃ nissaggiyaṃ.
+'Idaṁ me bhante jānaṁ saṅghikaṁ lābhaṁ pariṇataṁ attano pariṇāmitaṁ nissaggiyaṁ.
-Imāhaṃ āyasmato nissajjāmi.'
+Imāhaṁ āyasmato nissajjāmi.'

 '*This gain belonging to the Saṅgha, ven. sir, which has been (already) diverted (to someone), (and) which has been knowingly diverted to myself (instead), is to be forfeited by me: I forfeit it to you.*'

-To return the article: 'Imaṃ āyasmato dammi.'
+To return the article: 'Imaṁ āyasmato dammi.'

 *Vin.III.266*